‘The key to beautiful, frizz-free curls in the summer is to keep hair healthy’ – Jillian Hervey

 Make no mistake; 2005 was the year of the layer…

-As I embark on my mid (ahem) 30s where I’m in bed by 11pm most weekends and hangovers past 2 days I’ve started to realise that sleep is more important to me these days than faffing on with my hair so last year I decided to embrace my natural waves thus giving me and extra half an hour in bed every morning.
+As I embark on my mid (ahem) 30s where I’m in bed by 11pm most weekends and hangovers last 2 days, I’ve started to realise that sleep is more important to me than faffing on with my hair, so last year I decided to embrace my natural waves thus giving me and extra half an hour in bed every morning.

 with a little help from some friends:

 It’s hard finding anti frizzy products that don’t leave your hair looking too greasy.
 Tresemme is a brand I usually stay away from because they use a lot of silicon and the last think I needs is a plastic coating on my locks.
 But desperate times and all that.
 This shampoo and conditioner has keratin in which science boffins say is good for keeping hair smooth.
 And from what I could tell it worked well.
 My hair felt nice and soft afterwards.

 I’m a massive Superdrug fan, way more so that Boots and their own brand products are amazing.
 This Style Expertise Anti Frizz Serum is infinitely better than frizzease and is a fraction of the price.
 It smooths my kisscurls down without being too greasy.